AlvaroTapiaCC/web-tech-project/README.md

 The styling of the views was done using Bootstrap, ensuring responsiveness and a basic aestethic design.
 Aditionaly, a home page and a navigation bar were added, both with minimal functions, but preparing the road for the future assignments.

 Finally, some adjustments to the views were done to try and provide a good UX.
 For this, some views show formated information to improve the presentation of the data.
 For example, the boolean fields were adapted to show a string more readable, or show the username associated to an id, to show meaningful information.

+## Assignment 3

+## Assignment 4

+Authorization and authentication were implemented, so only allowed users can acces and manage each area accordingly.
+Also, only logged in users can see the rest of the views other than the challenges,

+### Test User

+admin1@gmail.com, password: admin1234